 1. Hovenweep National Monument, Utah and Colorado

 Mesa Verde National Park in Colorado gets the spotlight (and the crowds).
-That said, Hovenweep, straddling the Utah-Colorado border, is an amazing spot to delve into the history of the Ancestral Pueboloans (aka the Anasazi), who called the American Southwest home a millennium ago.
+That said, Hovenweep, straddling the Utah-Colorado border, is an amazing spot to delve into the history of the Ancestral Puebloans (aka the Anasazi), who called the American Southwest home a millennium ago.

-2. Buffalo Bill Historic Center, Cody, Wyo.
+2. Buffalo Bill Center of the West, Cody, Wyoming

-Showcasing the life and times of William "Buffalo Bill" Cody — likely the most famous celebrity on the planet at his peak — this fantastic facility near Yellowstone National Park also has galleries dedicated to Native American history, the regional ecosystem and firearms.
+Showcasing the life and times of William "Buffalo Bill" Cody — likely the most famous celebrity on the planet at his peak — this fantastic facility near Yellowstone National Parkalso has galleries dedicated to Native American history, the regional ecosystem and firearms.
 And don't miss the collection of Western art, one of the best anywhere.

 3. Grand Central Station, New York